 Serving Bo Kho

-Bo Kho can be served on it's own in a bowl, but is popularly served with rice noodles or glass noodles for more of a noodle soup.
+Bo Kho can be served on its own in a bowl, but is popularly served with rice noodles or glass noodles for more of a noodle soup.

 It's also delicious with steamed rice or with crusty bread on the side for soaking up the rich stew broth.